What’s it like living in Mexico?

 Downside of Expat Life in Mexico: “Security” and cops don’t do shit.

 But take heart.
-Even though your neighbors will party their asses off while you’re just trying to catch a few ZZZs before you head back to work, by calling the police and filing a report to the neighborhood office, you’ll at least make sure the party animals get smacked with a fine, to the tune of 5000-20000 pesos ($250-1000USD) for disrupting the peace and violating the rules.
+Even though your neighbors will party their asses off while you’re just trying to catch a few ZZZs before you head back to work, by calling the police and filing a report to the neighborhood office (IF you live in a fraccionamiento/cluster/coto with rules), you’ll at least make sure the party animals get smacked with a fine, to the tune of 5000-20000 pesos ($250-1000USD) for disrupting the peace and violating the rules.

 The “filing a report with the neighborhood/building office” aspect of the above equation is ESSENTIAL because, again, the cops and the security don’t do shit.
 The only one with apparent authority is the office, because they’ve got the ability to dish out fines.
-No one gives a shit about neighborhood peace, but they don’t like having their parking permit revoked until they fork over hundreds of dollars.
+No one cares about neighborhood peace, but they don’t like having their parking permit revoked until they fork over hundreds of dollars.

 Don’t get too cocky, though, because that lesson is soon forgotten, and there’ll be more surround sound speakers plopped on the lawn blasting musica norteña loud enough to rattle your doors until the sun comes up.